am-matt/am-matt/README.md

 ## Hello! 👋

 My name is Matt, and I'm a programmer at Rutgers University-New Brunswick.
 Primarily working in web development and game development, but open to other projects.
-Also active in solar engineering and playing piano.
+Also active in solar engineering.

 <!--
 **am-matt/am-matt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.